258 Dupont Street, Toronto ON M5R 1V7 ( Tel: 416-513-1333 )

 Sunday : closed

-*Before you make a special trip to one of the retailers listed below, we kindly recommend that you call in advance to confirm OKAZU is in stock.
+*Before you make a special trip to one of the retailers listed above, we kindly recommend that you call in advance to confirm OKAZU is in stock.

 Story of Onigiri

 In the early years of the 11th century, the world’s first psychological novel, The Tale of Genji, was written by lady Murasaki-Shikibu in Japan.
 In the story about a scandalous playboy, Prince Genji, there is a scene where party goers are served egg-shaped balls of rice.
 This is the first historical account of this convenient handheld food.
 The widely read publication sparked a boom in eating rice balls.
 They became common-place and people started calling them onigiri, literally, "hand-formed."